mgvit2021/Vanswer-website/README.md

 - Questions can be followed/un-followed and most followed questions are showed on top.

 > *We came 2nd in Idea Diffusion - organised by NeN Club where we had to provide a startup idea for our university.*

-# The Lifestyle Store - Ecommerce website
-I made this website as part of [Internshala's](https://internshala.com/) Web-Development course.
-It has all the basic features of an ecommerce website.

-### Features ###
-  - Easy login and Signup for customers
-  - Products can be viewed in the cart and even removed.
-  - Designed the website using Bootstrap and CSS.

-### About Me - ###
->I am pursuing Computer Science from VIT University under B.Tech program.
->I am a passionate learner and I develop good websites.